zigmund/zabbix-conntrack-template/README.md

 # zabbix-conntrack-template
 Zabbix template for collecting Linux conntrack metrics.

 Uses system.run but may be altered with userparameter if remote commands are forbidden.
-Ubuntu Xenial< and Debian Stretch< tested, but may work of other distro.
+Ubuntu Xenial< and Debian Stretch< tested, but may also work on other distro.

 Some of the features:
 * Single request.